First Time Homebuyers

-Are you a first-time home buyer?
-Congratulations!
-Buying a home is an exciting time and at LKR we will help to make the process as simple as possible.
+Being first time homebuyers is an exciting time, and at LKR we will help to make the process as simple as possible.
 We take time to explain the differences in mortgage options, we help you get pre-approved for a loan, complete your loan application, assist you on the search for your new home, help you to lock into your loan and interest rates, price insurance options and more.
-Below you will see our step-by-step resource for first-time homebuyers.
 Whether it is your first home ever or your first home in Iowa, we are here to help.

 Before you begin looking for your new home it is important to get pre-approved.
 Getting pre-approved will show you the amount of money you can borrow from the bank in order to buy your first home.
 Once you know your budget it will be easier to narrow your search results down to the price you can afford.